The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Gangnam

-This area feels more open and spacious compared to the narrow streets of Myeongdong.
-You’ll find tons of options for dining, shopping, and enjoying a night out.
+This neighbourhood feels more open and spacious than the narrow streets of Myeongdong.
+You’ll find many options for dining, shopping, and enjoying a night out.
 Apgujeong, in particular, is home to some of the city’s trendiest bars, restaurants, and shops!

 Patio 7 Hotel